Want to know more? — Subscribe

 Onboarding is vital.
-New users need to learn about your app before starting to use it.
+New users need to learn about your streaming application before starting to use it.
 But keep in mind that the onboarding process should be easy, intuitive, and fast.

-Registering through your app should also be as easy as possible for the user.
+Registering through your video streaming application should also be as easy as possible for the user.
 If a new user can't do it within a few seconds, they may get frustrated and leave.
 Consider also adding a sign-up through social media profiles - it can make the process as seamless and fast as possible.

 A video library that's readily accessible for your users is essential and should be present on the first screen when the product is launched.
-If you want to start a streaming service like Netflix, you'll need to contend with their features, and this is a major one.
+If you want to build a streaming platform like Netflix, you'll need to contend with their features, and this is a major one.